Longitudinal Survey of Immigrants to Canada (LSIC)

 Consistency editing is carried out to verify the relationship between two or more variables.
 An example of a consistency problem could be when the personal income of the LR is higher than the total family income, of which it is only a part.
 The relationship edit step ensures a clean file and consistency in the relationships among members of the household.
 For example some respondents whose spouse had children reported being "unrelated" to the children.

-Please refer to Chapter 9.0 (Data Processing) of the Microdata User Guide for detailed information.
+Please refer to Chapter 7.0 (Data Processing) of the Wave 1 User Guide for detailed information.

-For longitudinal partial non-response in Wave 3, mass imputation for the incomplete modules was carried out using the nearest-neighbour donor technique.
-For a longitudinal partial respondent for whom more than one module was incomplete, the same donor record was used for all the incomplete modules.
+For partial non-response, mass imputation for the incomplete modules was carried out using the nearest-neighbour donor technique.
+For a partial respondent for whom more than one module was incomplete, the same donor record was used for all the incomplete modules.
 Note that only complete and edited records were used as potential donors.
-To keep consistency within modules, the complete set of variables for a given module of the donor was imputed into the recipient record.
+To keep consistency within variables, the complete set of variables for a given module of the donor was imputed into the recipient record.
 In total, mass imputation to complete partial responses was performed on 5% of all responding records.

 The first step of the weighting process was to predict for the unresolved units whether they would have been in the population of interest or not.
-Through models, using the information available on the frame, information collected in Wave 1 and Wave 2 and information on the resolved units in Wave 3, the status of the unresolved units was predicted.
+Through models, using the information available on the frame and from the resolved units, the status of the unresolved units was predicted.

 The LSIC weighting strategy is based on a series of cascading adjustments.
-The final longitudinal weight is obtained by applying various adjustments to the initial weight.
-There are four weights involved in the weighting process which will compose the final weight; the initial weight, the non-response adjustment weight, the unresolved adjustment weight and finally the post-stratification weight.
+The final longitudinal weight is obtained by applying various adjustments to the basic initial design weight.
+There are four weights involved in the weighting process which will compose the final weight; the design weight, the non-response adjustment weight, the resolved adjustment weight and finally the post-stratification weight.

 The non-response and the unresolved weight adjustment classes were derived using logistic regression models predicting respectively, the response probability and the resolution probability.